lisambrster/DrosophilaLarvalMuscleNuclei2DStardistSegmentation/README.md

 (1) an instance segmentation label image (each nucleus is labeled with a different number, and the background is 0)\
 (2) roi.zip file which can be used in FIJI

+To draw contours of labels on image and the contours of the two muscle cells (from the csv files) run: python MakeContoursOnRawImage.py -l label_image -r raw_image

+This assumes cell csv files are in the same directory as the raw image